vincelee888/vincelee888.github.io/_posts/2021-10-30-Attacking-the-bottlenecks.md

 * __work in progress (WIP)__ - the number of work items that are in flight and not yet completed; low is good
 * __work item age__ - the time a given work item is in progress for; low is good

-We should assume we are working on the change that is deemed most valuable to our users, and our work items are deemed 'done' when it has been released to the production environment -
+We should assume we are working on the change that is deemed most valuable to our users, and our work items are deemed 'done' when it has been released to the production environment.

 Given this caveat, the faster we get that valuable change out to our users the better, as we start to receive feedback sooner, and the customer can make use of the new change, be it a new feature, bug fix, or UX tweak.